ritvikindupuri/ActiveDirectoryDFS-Project/README.md

 The infrastructure is designed for headless management, significantly reducing the need for direct local logins to servers.

 ### PowerShell Remoting
-Administrative operations are executed remotely from a dedicated workstation using PowerShell Remoting over WinRM.
-This was validated by remotely managing the **Print Spooler** service on a target server without an active RDP session.
+Administrative operations are executed remotely from a dedicated workstation using PowerShell Remoting over **WinRM**.
+Critical services, such as the Print Spooler, are managed without direct server logins, reducing the potential attack surface of the local console.

 ### Centralized Update Deployment (WSUS)
-Patch management is centralized through Windows Server Update Services (WSUS).
-Updates are synchronized with Microsoft Update and distributed to domain-joined machines on controlled schedules defined by Group Policy.
+Patch management is centralized through **Windows Server Update Services (WSUS)**.
+Updates are synchronized with Microsoft Update and distributed to domain-joined machines on controlled schedules defined by Group Policy, ensuring a consistent security posture.

 <p align="center">
   <img src=".assets/Remote%20Admin%20-%20Service%20Spooler.png" alt="PowerShell Remote Administration" width="800"/>